-Melbourne Cup: Australia to stop for country's richest horse race
+Melbourne Cup: Almandin delivers second win for jockey Kerrin McEvoy

 It's the second Cup win for jockey Kerrin McEvoy who rode Brew to victory 16 years ago in the 2000 race.

+Prime Minister Malcolm Turnbull tweeted his congratulations and revealed that he'd won the office sweep.

-Millions of Australians will be transfixed Tuesday as they stop to watch the Melbourne Cup, the country's richest and most anticipated horse race.
+Millions of Australians stop to watch the race, which is the highlight of the four-day Spring Carnival at Flemington Racecourse.

-Twenty-four horses will bolt out of the gates at 3 p.m. local time, while punters cheer, cringe and hold their breath over the two-mile stretch at Flemington Racecourse.

 Last year, jockey Michelle Payne made history as the first woman to win the race on 100-1 outsider Prince of Penzance.

-This year, there's one female contender, 22-year-old Katelyn Mallyon on six-year-old Irish gelding Assign.
+This year's only female jockey, 22-year-old Katelyn Mallyon, finished in 19th place in the field of 24 on six-year-old Irish gelding Assign.

 When Payne won she lambasted the "chauvinists" in the racing world who didn't believe a woman could do it.
 "Get stuffed," she famously said in post-match interviews.